Indian politics — a foreigner’s perspective

 There are certainly many loopholes to be addressed in Indian politics, from on-ground execution to resource misallocation, but its electoral process has nothing to envy from other countries.

 It enjoys amongst the highest levels party pluralism, women empowerment and anti-incumbency voting patterns — all signs of a healthy democracy.

 India can be over-politicised in some contexts, but without politics, there is no democracy.
-And this is why India’s the largest democracy in the world.
+And this is exactly why India is the largest democracy in the world.